ImperialCollegeLondon/Visual2/README.md

 After you have compiled code (and checked it works) `yarn run package` will run electron packager and generate `./dist/os-name/*` files.
 See [the packaging issue](https://github.com/ImperialCollegeLondon/Visual2/issues/7) for more details.

+`yarn run package-host` will generate just the distro for the host OS and platform - useful if some distros are not available.

 For windows hosts and OS-X targets the packager requires admin privileges. `./run-packager.bat` will provide these.

 ## Dependency Upgrade

 * FABLE used is v1.3.
-FABLE will upgrade to v2.x at some point (2019?) which no doubt break quite a lot.
+FABLE will upgrade to v2.x at some point (2019?) which no doubt break quite a lot, but the old FABLE will remain available for quite some time.
-* Electron used is 1.8.2.
-Upgrade to new Electron v2 should be painless but has not yet been attempted.
+* Electron used is 2.0.0.
+This partly breaks `electron-packager` (no mips distro yet) but other OSes can be packaged by specifying `--platform=<platform>` and `--arch-<arch>` options.
+AFAIK electron could eb downgraded without any problems to 1.8.2.
 * F# is v4.1.
 Update to v4.2 not required but should be painless when needed.
-* Monaco-editor is v0.10.1.
-Current version is 0.12 and upgrade to this may possibly fix hover Markdown bugs (and allow Markdown links to display?).
+* Monaco-editor is v0.12, which fixes an annoying markdown display bug.
 * Node, Yarn.
 Versions are baked in by `yarn.lock`.
 Yarn is currently 1.5.1 but update should be fine.
 * Webpack.
 Current is v3.11.
 No idea when/if a major change to this will happen.